kc-claas/README-generator/output/README.md

 This is a sample of the contribution guidelines

 ## Test
-This is a sample of tests one could run
+This is a sample of the testing instructions

 ## Questions
 Github: [sample-username](https://github.com/sample-username)